-The LatinX in AI research workshop is a one-day event with invited speakers, oral presentations, and posters.
-The event brings together faculty, graduate students, research scientists, and engineers for an opportunity to connect and exchange ideas.
-There will be a panel discussion and a mentoring session to discuss current research trends and career choices in artificial intelligence and machine learning, highlighting the unique challenges of LatinX identifying researchers.
-The workshop aims to create a platform for the work of Latinx researchers and we invite everyone to attend.
+The LatinX in AI research workshop is a full-day event featuring invited speakers, oral presentations, and posters.
+It provides an excellent opportunity for faculty, graduate students, research scientists, and engineers to come together, fostering connections and idea exchange.
+The workshop includes a panel discussion and mentoring session to explore current research trends and career paths in artificial intelligence and machine learning, with a focus on the distinct challenges faced by LatinX identifying researchers.
+The main objective is to create a platform for showcasing the work of Latinx researchers, and we warmly invite everyone to join us at this event.
 For more information, please visit the LatinX in AI website.

 Women in ML workshop

-The goals and activities of WiML are aligned with WiML’s mission to
+The goals and activities of WiML are to

 The workshop plans to feature speakers who are women or nonbinary to give talks on their research, organize mentorship sessions to discuss relevant topics, and encourage networking.
 It will encourage and foster research conversations and help participants develop collaboration opportunities.
 There will also be poster sessions for participants to present a broader array of work and exchange feedback.
 For more information, please visit the Women in ML website.